apratheek/PyReactive/README.md

 ```
 As you can see, every change on the list propogates in to a change on the observing object.

 An Observe object also takes in an optional method.
-The legal keywords for the optional method are: count, reverse, sort, firstel, lastel, slice and set.
+The legal keywords for the optional method are: count, reverse, sort, firstel, lastel, slice, set, len, sum, max and min.

 **a) count** - always holds the number of occurrences of the value passed with the methodParameter option.
 ```python